dills122/Blog/_posts/2019-01-05-tpl-dataflow-introduction.md

 var option = new DataflowLinkOptions() { PropagateCompletion = true }

+//Linking the blocks together
 buffer.LinkTo(multiplyTransform, option);
 multiplyTransform.LinkTo(printBlock, option);

 {% endhighlight %}

 So as you can see from the example above to build a pipeline you simply just need to link each block together into the desired flow order and direction.
+What allows the data to keep being passed from one block to another  is the `PropagateCompletion`, which is passed along with the data.
+This event ensures that a block doesn't continue without ensuring it is finished and ensures that the completion event is propagated through to the end of the pipeline.
 Once the flow has been defined and configured then the last piece is to fill the pipeline and wait for the results.

 {% highlight csharp %}